Thanks for a great season! The Yak Shack will be back in 2023!

 Heritage River Kayak Tours

 Take a Heritage Tour on the water with the St. Marys Museum as you paddle along the Thames River and Trout Creek.
-Call the St. Marys Museum at 519-284-3556 for more information on dates and how to reserve your spot on the tour!
+Details announced soon!

 The Yak Shack Sponsors